Kenshō: Further notions

 According to Hori, the term kenshō refers to the realization of non-duality of subject and object in general, but the term kenshō may also be applied in other contexts: "How do you kenshō this?"

 Kenshō is not a single experience, but refers to a whole series of realizations from a beginner's shallow glimpse of the nature of mind, up to a vision of emptiness equivalent to the 'Path of Seeing' or to Buddhahood itself.
 In all of these, the same 'thing' is known, but in different degrees of clarity and profundity.

-"Kenshō" is commonly translated as enlightenment, a word that is also used to translate bodhi, prajna, satori and buddhahood.
+"Kenshō" is commonly translated as enlightenment, a word that is also used to translate bodhi, prajña, satori and buddhahood.
 Western discourse tends to use these terms interchangeably, but there is a distinction between a first insight and the further development toward Buddhahood.